Contrast-Security-OSS/join-the-team/interns.md

 ### Data Science
 Data science is an area of growth and opportunity at Contrast.
 We have only begun to scratch the surface of data exploration.
 We are looking for like-minded people looking to explore our sources of data for key projects and initiatives.
 We would love candidates with coding skills in Python, R and/or SQL.
 Ideal candidates will have a strong academic background as well as technical skills including MapReduce programming, statistics or machine learning.

+## Applying to the Internship Program
+The fastest and easiest way to apply to our program is to send an email to [careers@contrastsecurity.com](mailto:careers@contrastsecurity.com).
+Attach a PDF version of your resume and a short cover letter as to which role you would like to apply.
+Make sure to put in the subject "Contrast Security Engineering Internship Program".
+Upon receiving your resume, someone on the team will get back to you quickly.

+Our internship process is pretty straightforward.
+Every candidate interested in applying for the internship will also have to complete a project prior to an on-site or video (for those out-of-town) interview.
+We have several [projects](challenges.md) for candidates to consider.
+We recommend that most interns pick project number one.